is212g7t5/spm/README.md

 <img src="assets/staff/jobs.png" alt="Staff Jobs" />

 It is also on this page where new learning journeys are created.
 The `+ New Learning Journey` button in the navbar will reroute the user to this page so that they can specify the job role that they want to create a new learning journey for.
-This is then completed by clicking on the `Create Learning Journey` button in the desired job role.
+This is then completed by clicking on the `Create Learning Journey` button for the desired job role.

 ##### Creating a Learning Journey